w3c/window-management/EXPLAINER.md

 };
 ```

-### Add `Screens` and `ScreenAdvanced` interfaces for additional screen info
+### Add `Screens` and `ScreenDetailed` interfaces for additional screen info

 The `getScreenDetails()` method grants access to a `Screens` interface on success.
 That provides multi-screen information and change events, as well as additional
-per-screen information via a `ScreenAdvanced` interface, which inherits from the
+per-screen information via a `ScreenDetailed` interface, which inherits from the
 existing [`Screen`](https://drafts.csswg.org/cssom-view/#screen) interface.
 The
 proposed shapes of these interfaces, exposed to secure contexts with explicit
 permission, are outlined below: